metidjisidahmed/Git-GitHub-chellenge/README.md

 ## Step 2 : Clone the repo from your profil locally

+Press the Clone Button -> download with GitHub Desktop Press the Clone Button -> download with GitHub Desktop

+Press the Clone Button -> download with GitHub Desktop

+Press the Clone Button -> download with GitHub Desktop

+Press the Clone Button -> download with GitHub Desktop

 Press the Clone Button -> download with GitHub Desktop

 ## Step 3 : Set up everything before starting to modify the code :